Wolverine1621/windshear/README.md

-# AVWX
+# Windshear
-Aviation weather site for personal/internal use
+Aviation weather site for flight simulation use

 This is a personal web development project that began during my private pilot flight training - I wanted a way to easily aggregate all the weather data that I needed into one place, to supplement proper use of approved aviation weather resources.
+My aviationbackground, coupled with a long-standing love for flight simulation, resulted in the development of Windshear.

-The site is mostly designed for personal use/use among friends.
-Any information on the site should not be used to make final flight decisions, and should be used to supplement proper weather sources.
+The site is designed for flight simulation.
+Any information on the site should not be used to make real-world flight decisions.

-Designed using Twitter Bootstrap and AVWX REST API.
+Designed using Bootstrap and AVWX REST API.